-Bake 40-45 minutes at 180°C (375°F).
+Bake for 40-45 minutes at 180°C (375°F).
 I recommend you place the tray at the very BOTTOM of the oven for 30 minutes then swap to the TOP level of the oven for 10-15 extra minutes.
 If you love your bread crusty turn onto grill mode for an extra 5 minutes after 40-45 minutes of baking time.
 Watch them closely to prevent the top from burning - if you use the grill method.

 Fully cool down a cooling rack.

 Slice halfway and enjoy like a bread roll with butter, ham, or cheese.

 Store in the pantry for 5-6 days.
 I wrap mine in a towel to keep them fresh and rewarm them sliced in my toaster to add some crispiness.
-You can also freeze the bread and double the recipe to make more ahead.
+You can also freeze the bread and double the recipe to make more of it ahead.

-Psyllium husk: don't use Metamucil fiber supplements in my recipes, it's not the same product as whole psyllium husk fiber.
+Psyllium husk: don't use Metamucil fiber supplements in this recipe.
+It's not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that's not suitable for baking keto bread.
-It will turn food dry, purple, or blue.
+It will turn it dry, purple, or blue.

 * Percent Daily Values are based on a 2000 calorie diet.